-- Contribution to artists, the art form and the artistic community (15%)
+- Contribution to the careers of artists and arts workers (15%)

 Applicant organizations are evaluated in the context of their request level, stated mandate, the scale of operations and the aesthetic, geographic and/or cultural environments in which they work.

-Assessors are provided the Evaluation Rubric – Operating Programs based on the assessment criteria to assist in their evaluation of the application.
+Assessors use the Evaluation Rubric – Operating Programs based on the assessment criteria to assist in their evaluation of the application.

 Applications are assessed using a five-point rating system: